mahmoud/sedimental/entries/simple_statistics_for_systems.md

 4. How does one handle outliers in performance metrics?
 5. What is the difference between a streaming algorithm and an online algorithm?
 6. What are three beneficial features of reservoir sampling?
+7. What are two shortcomings of reservoir sampling?

 These are pretty open-ended questions, but for each of the answers I would expect at least: